UWPCE-PythonCert/PythonCertDevel/source/modules/Git.rst

 So, everyone will commit to this repository, and everyone will have access to everyone's code.

 This will make it easier to collaborate.
+Weirdly enough, collaborating is important for developing code, both for class and in the *real world*.

 We will do a live demo of setting up a machine for working with this repository now.

 The first thing we have to do is on the Github website.
 We will create a fork of the class repository from the ``UWPCE-PythonCert`` account on GitHub into your personal account.
 Please create a gitHub account if you don't have one already.

+Note: You do not have to use your real name to set up your git account.

 .. figure:: /_static/remotes_fork.png
    :width: 50%